Probing the Dependence of Partonic Energy Loss on the Initial Energy Density of the Quark Gluon Plasma: Introduction

-The goal of this analysis is to determine the degree of correlation between the medium-induced partonic energy loss and the initial energy density of the QGP.
-To quantify energy loss, we extract the average \Deltapt\ from experimentally observed charged particle spectra at high \pT\ in \pp\ and \AA\ collisions.
 For QGP energy density, we use the reported particle yields at mid-rapidity and Glauber calculations to estimate the initial state energy density in the limit of Bjorken flow \ebj.
-By further utilizing Glauber event geometry, we predict the hadronic high-\pT\ \v2\ assuming a linear path-length dependent energy loss.
-The \v2\ serves as an additional arena to compare degrees of freedom in our model and probes the relation between medium path length and energy loss.
+By further utilizing Glauber event geometry, we predict the hadronic high-\pT\ \vtwo\ assuming a linear path-length dependent energy loss.
+The \vtwo\ serves as an additional arena to compare degrees of freedom in our model and probes the relation between medium path length and energy loss.

-This article is organized as follows: Section~\ref{sec:Analysis} details the data analysis including the determination of the transverse overlap area of the collisions (\ref{subsec:Aperp}), the Bjorken energy density estimation (\ref{subsec:ebj}), the techniques used to extract \Deltapt\ (\ref{subsec:Deltapt}) and the high-\pT\ \v2\ predictions (\ref{subsec:v2}).
+This article is organized as follows: Section~\ref{sec:Analysis} details the data analysis including the determination of the transverse overlap area of the collisions (\ref{subsec:Aperp}), the Bjorken energy density estimation (\ref{subsec:ebj}), the techniques used to extract \Deltapt\ (\ref{subsec:Deltapt}) and the high-\pT\ \vtwo\ predictions (\ref{subsec:v2}).
 Section~\ref{sec:Results} presents our results.
 We conclude with a discussion in Section~\ref{sec:Conc} that summarizes our findings.